Server Lag Help Guide

 Try Reducing Your Graphics

 If you don’t want to upgrade, and you still want a smooth experience, or if you’re just having a below average overall frame rate, try reducing your graphic settings for a while and see if it helps you out, as many people have reported success with reducing lag this way in the past.
+If this does not help, also try disabling V-Sync.

 Internet Connection Requirements